• Skip to primary navigation

 By now, you must be familiar with the name!
 Mendenhall Glacier is the one best visible from the Nugget Falls area.

 Here you go!
-10 most beautiful natural attractions in Alaska.
-While there might be challenging to achieve all your goals of visiting the whole 10, we suggest choosing at least half of them for the best experience in magnificent Alaska!
+The 10 most beautiful natural attractions in Alaska.
+While it might be challenging to achieve all your goals of visiting the whole 10, we suggest choosing at least half of them for the best experience in magnificent Alaska!

 Have you been to Alaska before?